gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 ---

-3- The Decorated Hero Collection:
+3- The Decorated Hero Collection (All DDS exported):

 3-a) Carpet Bomber Mk.II (TC): Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;